5-ean/The-Cook-Book/README.md

 >
 >![Image](docs/images/get_in_touch.html.png)

-## **Existing Feature**
-> * **Header Navigation :**  Allows the user to navigate through the sites four pages.
-> * **Footer Section :**
-> 1. Contact Us - A link to a pop up modal that contains the form for getting in touch.
-> 2. Copywrite -  A small static element displaying the site creator and year of implementation.
-> 3. Social Media - Multiple links throught to big social media site.
->* **About page :** Bootstrap cards with relevant images, information and links through to Wikipedia source material.
-> * **Gallery page :** Contains pictures and videos of New Zealand.
-With accompanying text describing location (on large and medium devices)
-> * **Get In Touch page :** A form set up to give the site operator more information about the users of the site to help with targeting.
-And a way for the users to give feedback, express ideas and enquiry about the site/ content presented on it.
 ---
 # TECHNOLOGIES USED
 ---
 > * [HTML5](https://html.com/html5/) : The markup language used for structuring and presenting content on the Discover New Zealand website.
 > * [CSS3](https://html.com/css/) : The language that defines the presentation of a website Discover New Zealand.
-> * [BOOTSTRAP V4.6](https://getbootstrap.com/docs/4.6/getting-started/introduction/) : Used in the project to create a mobile-first designed website.
+> * [BOOTSTRAP V5.1](https://getbootstrap.com/) : Used in the project to create a mobile-first designed website.
 It is the most popular front-end open source toolkit.
 > * [FONT AWESOME](https://fontawesome.com/) : Used in the project to provide vector icons and social media logos.
-> * [GOOGLE FONTS](https://fonts.google.com/) : Provided typography to the project.
-It is a robust collection of open source designer web fonts.
 > * [MongoDB](https://www.mongodb.com/es) : An application data platform built on a database.
 The core component of this project.
 > * [BALSAMIQ](https://balsamiq.com/) : Used to create a table and multiple wireframes for the project.
 Licence provided by [Code Institute](https://codeinstitute.net/).
 > * [GITPOD](https://www.gitpod.io/) : The interaction development environment (IDE) used to write the projects code.
 > * [GITHUB](https://github.com/) : Provides hosting for software development version control using Git.
 The host of this project.
 > * [GIT](https://git-scm.com/) : Git is a free and open source distributed version control system.
+> * [PYTHON](https://www.python.org/) : It has efficient high-level data structures and a simple but effective approach to object-oriented programming.
+Used in this project to manipulate data from our database.
+> * [HEROKU](https://www.heroku.com/what) : Heroku is a cloud platform that lets companies build, deliver, monitor and scale apps.
 ---
 # TESTING
 ---
 **Displey and Browser Testing**
 > * **Moblie View:** On small screen sizes(mobile) the content for each page is centralise.
 The header nav links collapses into a right-handed dropdown menu when interacted with.
-The footer only displays the social links and contact us modal link.
 >
-> * The about page which was three columns on large screen sizes now switches to display the content vertically.
+> * The profile page was the
->
 > * On the gallery page in small size sizes the captions underneath the bootstrap carousel images are hidden, along with in caption information accompanying the videos.

 ![image](docs/images/screenshots/index-mobile.png) ![image](docs/images/screenshots/index-mobile-nav-active.png) ![image](docs/images/screenshots/about-mobile.png) ![image](docs/images/screenshots/gallery-mobile.png) ![image](docs/images/screenshots/get-in-touch-mobile.png)